qingkaikong/blog/machine_learning_funny_pictures/README.md

 The following are funny picutures related with machine learning or data science I found online.
-It is a great way to learn some concepts.
+It is a great way to learn some concepts in this way.
 Also, it is nice to use some of them in your talk so that students can learn something in a very relaxed environment.
+Hope you also enjoy them!

 ### Torture your data
 ![jpg](./figures/figure_1.jpg)